- This event has passed.

 HOW TO GET TO MUSEUM OF MEDICINE (Musée de la Médecine), Campus Erasme

-CONFERENCE VENUE: The Museum of Medicine is located in the south of Brussels and is very conveniently connected by the Metro from Brussels City Centre.
+CONFERENCE VENUE: The Museum of Medicine (Musée de la Médecine) is located in the south of Brussels and is very conveniently connected by the Metro to Brussels City Centre.
+Below you can find a detailed map of the campus.

 Museum of Medicine